folio-org/stripes-testing/doc/interactors.md

 - `clickHeader`: clicks on the overall header element
 - `scrollBy`: _int_ = scrolls the container by the specified pixels entered as an integer, will trigger the related scroll events
+- `click`: {row: _int_, column: _string_} = clicks a cell within the MCL with the specified to row and column.
+Both row and column default to the cell in the first row and first column

 ###### Filters